Fall in love with a story

 Remote Learning for children with SEND

-At Bishop Gilpin, we take a pupil centered approach to all learning, including our remote learning offer.
-We know all childrens' individual profiles and carefully consider how to support their needs appropriately.
+At Bishop Gilpin, we take a pupil centred approach to all learning, including our remote learning offer.
+We know all children's individual profiles and carefully consider how to support their needs appropriately.
 We communicate with families regularly to ensure the learning is well pitched, manageable and supporting their mental health and wellbeing as well as their academic progress.
 Where a child has an EHCP, we provide opportunities for them to meet the outcomes of their specific EHCP targets.
-This includes individualied lessons from their learning support assistant as well as their class teacher.
+This includes individualised lessons from their learning support assistant as well as their class teacher.

 Keeping Active During Lockdown

-Because we recognise the importance of children keeping physically active whilst in lockdown, on top of our scheduled PE lessons, our inspirational PE teacher is also providing "5 Day Fitness Challenges," designed to inspire the children to stay fit and healthy.
+Because we recognise the importance of children keeping physically active whilst out of school, our inspirational PE leader is also providing "5 Day Fitness Challenges," designed to inspire the children to stay fit and healthy.
 Think, "Joe Wicks," but with a personal touch!

 Mental Health and Wellbeing